jurrejelle/nerf2mesh/readme.md

 # Clustering addition to nerf2mesh

-This repository contains an implementation of this paper: [link soon]().
+This repository contains an implementation of [this paper](http://resolver.tudelft.nl/uuid:1d91b663-e35f-4bd5-a063-5c575ed9b14a).
-The folder `paper_data` contains the data used to generate the results in this paper, as well as the results itself, based on the lego dataset from the nerf_synthetic source further down in this readme.
+The branch [paper_data](https://github.com/jurrejelle/nerf2mesh/tree/paper-data) contains the data used to generate the results in this paper, as well as the results itself, based on the lego dataset from the nerf_synthetic source further down in this readme.

 # Install